-Spine arthritis symptoms vary depending on the location of the spine that’s showing signs of arthritis, as well as the lifestyle and general health of the individual.
+Spine arthritis symptoms vary depending on the location of the spine that’s showing signs of arthritis, as well as your lifestyle and general health.
 The most common symptoms of spinal arthritis are neck and back pain, tenderness or numbness of the neck, and swelling and stiffness of the joints.
-Other symptoms include limits to range of motion, difficulty bending and a crunching feeling of bone rubbing against bone in the spine.
+Other symptoms include limited range of motion, difficulty bending and a crunching feeling of bone rubbing against bone in the spine.
 These symptoms are often worse in the morning or after any extended period of inactivity.

-Spinal arthritis is problematic because it can limit the patient’s ability to work, travel and enjoy leisure time.
-Numerous effective treatment options are available.
+Spinal arthritis is problematic because it can limit your ability to work, travel and enjoy leisure time.
+Fortunately, numerous effective treatment options are available for you to try and regain your quality of life.
 Most patients benefit from conservative treatments like exercise, rest, medication or chiropractic care.
-However, for those who experience severe spine arthritis symptoms or are not responsive to non-surgical treatment methods, surgery may be the best option.
+Consult your physician and together develop a personalized treatment plan.
+However, if you already experience severe spine arthritis symptoms or are not responsive to nonsurgical treatment methods, surgery might be the best option.

 Due to advancements in spine surgery, an invasive, traditional open spine surgery is no longer the sole surgical option to treat spine arthritis.
 At Laser Spine Institute, we specialize in minimally invasive spine surgery that is a safer and effective^ alternative to traditional open spine surgery and offers many benefits.
 Our minimally invasive decompression and stabilization procedures are performed on an outpatient basis, with many of our patients up and walking the same day as their surgery.
 For more information on how Laser Spine Institute can help you find relief from chronic neck and back pain, contact us today to speak to one of our Spine Care Consultants.